 It’s exciting when your papaya plant begins to develop fruit.
-But it’s disappointing when you see your papaya dropping fruit before it ripens.
+It’s disappointing, though, when you see your papaya dropping fruit before it ripens.
 Early fruit drop in papaya has several different causes.
 For more information about why papaya fruit drops, read on.

 Why Papaya Fruit Drops